-Dario Rinaldi was born in 1993 in Eugene, Oregon, to Steven and Laurie Rinaldi.
-He is the oldest child, with one younger brother, Victor, who was born two years after him.
-At the age of seven, Dario and his family moved to the island of Maui, Hawaii, at which they became active members of St. Joseph Parish, Makawao, where Dario and his brother were also enrolled in the parish school, largely run by the Dominican Sisters of the Most Holy Rosary.
-After graduating from St. Jospeh Grade School, Dario entered in the Marionist-run St. Anthony Junior/Senior High School.
+Deacon Dario Rinaldi was born in 1993 in Eugene, Oregon.
+He is the oldest of two children of Steven and Laurie Rinaldi.
+At the age of seven, Deacon Dario and his family moved to the island of Maui, Hawaii.
+The family became active members of St. Joseph Parish, Makawao where Deacon Dario and his brother attended the parish school, largely run by the Dominican Sisters of the Most Holy Rosary.
+After graduating from St. Joseph Grade School, Deacon Dario attended the Marianist-run St. Anthony Junior/Senior High School.

-After high school, Dario became a seminarian for the Diocese of Honolulu.
-He graduated from Mount Angel Seminary with a Bachelor of Arts Degree in Philosophy (2015), and is currently in his third year of theological studies at Saint Patrick's Seminary, Menlo Park, CA.
+Deacon Dario became a seminarian for the Diocese of Honolulu the Fall following his high school graduation.
+He graduated from Mount Angel Abbey & Seminary in 2015 with a Bachelor of Arts Degree in Philosophy and attended Saint Patrick's Seminary, Menlo Park, CA, for theological studies.